bpfefferle/bpfefferle.github.io/README.md

 ![portfolio](img/readme-preview.png)

-This is my personal portfolio website developed with Bootstrap and SASS, this website is responsive and features a simple design with an attractive landing page.
+This is my personal portfolio website developed with Bootstrap and SASS, this website is responsive and features a simple design with an attractive landing page that has an animated effect.

 &copy; Brent Pfefferle